 He played an active role in the formation of SIBS and the Portuguese Banking Association, whose initial statutes he have prepared, and advised the Carlo de Benedetti Group in Portugal through COFIPSA, SGPS, SA and COFIR – Corporation Financiera Reunida, SA (Madrid).

 From September 1985 to January 30, 2008, he was a member of the Legal Committee of the Banking Federation of the European Union.
 He chaired this Legal Committee of the Banking Federation of the European Union for the four-year period 1995-1999.

 He was “National Representative” as head of delegation of the Portuguese State at UNCITRAL (United Nations Commission on International Trade Law) during the Portuguese presidency of the EU between June 2007 and January 2008.

 He represented the Azores Regional Government either in the negotiation of the financing to the Azores Autonomous Region, led by ABN / AMRO Bank, or in the negotiation with the Government of the Republic and Caixa Geral de Depósitos, which led to the rescheduling of the debt of the Azores Autonomous Region to the Caixa Geral de Depósitos.

-He led teams that guided the process of legal analysis of the possible take-over of the Euro-Labor Laboratory by Grünenthal, GmbH, Banco Chemical (Portugal), SA, to its Management (MBO), Insurance Company CGU International Insurance PLC, for Victoria Seguros, SA, and Compal and Nutricafés by Caixa Capital, SA.
+He led teams that guided the process of legal analysis of the possible take-over of the Euro-Labor Laboratory by Grünenthal, GmbH, Banco Chemical (Portugal), SA, to its Management (MBO), Insurance Company CGU International Insurance PLC, for Victoria Seguros, and Compal and Nutricafés by Caixa Capital.